 Bont specifies a weight of 230g for the Vaypor S. The shoes sent for review (size 46) averaged 243g each (242g for the left shoe, 244g for the right).

 All of Bont’s shoes are handmade in China.
-The Vaypor S is offered in a choice of three colours—white, black, and black with white highlights—with a recommended retail of $470.
+The Vaypor S is currently offered in a choice of six colours with a recommended retail of AUD$479/US$459/£325.
 For more information, visit Bont.

 After the Ride